NUS Common Curriculum for Health Professional Education

 NUS Yong Loo Lin School of Medicine enhances the integrated Bachelor of Medicine and Bachelor of Surgery (MBBS) programme with an interdisciplinary common curriculum.

 This cross-disciplinary curriculum seeks to cultivate awareness of social issues, teamwork, communication, ethics and professionalism, digital literacy, and interprofessional education in the context of health and healthcare.
-In addition, the Common Curriculum aims to equip the students with collaborative skills to engage in population healthcare planning, delivery and evaluation.
-Lessons are conducted through blended learning with a mix of online and in-person classes, which will be customised to feature group as well as individual learning sessions such as case-based discussions, fireside chats and self-reflections.
+In addition, the NUS Common Curriculum aims to equip the students with collaborative skills to engage in population healthcare planning, delivery and evaluation.
+Lessons are conducted through blended learning with a mix of online and in-person classes, which will be customised to feature groups as well as individual learning sessions such as case-based discussions, fireside chats and self-reflections.

 Students will also engage in interdisciplinary experiential learning through the Longitudinal Patient Experience, where teams of students from various healthcare disciplines will visit patients in their homes and living environment continually for one year.
 This immersive learning journey provides students with opportunities to apply the concepts learnt in class to provide holistic care for their patients, and at the same time fosters empathy and resilience in the students.